nikboyd/hoot-smalltalk/README.md

 This way you can take advantage of the natural capabilities of Maven for building and testing your code.

 You'll need to add the following server section to your **settings.xml**.
+To get the password, please contact the author at nikboyd @ sonic.net.

 ```xml
 <servers>